hongpham/Workshop-Protect-your-IoT-fleet/Module 2: Audit your IoT Fleet/README.md

 <img src="../images/inactivecert.png"/>

-> Note: If you will work on next lab [Lab 3 - Detect and react to compromised devices](https://github.com/hongpham/IoT-Security-Workshop/tree/master/Lab%203%20-%20Detect%20and%20react%20to%20compromised%20devices), then you will need to re-activate this certificate.
+> Note: If you will work on next lab [Module 3: Detect and response to a compromised device](Module_3:_Detect_and_response_to_a_compromised_device), then you will need to re-activate this certificate.

 Congratulations!
 You have mitigated a non-compliant findings in your device configuration.
-Let's move to the next Lab where you will build automation to detect if a device is compromised.
+Let's move to the next module [Module 3: Detect and response to a compromised device](Module_3:_Detect_and_response_to_a_compromised_device) where you will build automation to detect if a device is compromised.